LimePoint/opschain/docs/reference/concepts/properties.md

 An example of setting properties can be seen in the [Confluent example](https://github.com/LimePoint/opschain-examples-confluent).
 The `provision` [action](concepts.md#action) in [`actions.rb`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/actions.rb) modifies the environment properties to change settings for broker1.

-#### Changing properties in parallel steps
+#### Changing properties in concurrent steps

+Changes that take advantage of the `:parallel` [change execution strategy](actions.md#child-execution-strategy) will cause OpsChain to run multiple steps concurrently.
+Similarly, starting multiple changes at once will also lead to steps executing concurrently.

-When a step starts, the current state of the project and environment properties (in the OpsChain database) is supplied to the step's action.
-This means steps that run in parallel will start with the same set of properties.
-At the completion of each step, a [JSONPatch](http://jsonpatch.com/) is generated describing the changes made to the project and environment properties by the action.
-It is up to the action developer to ensure any changes made to properties by parallel steps are compatible with each other.
+When each step starts, the current state of the project and environment properties (in the OpsChain database) is supplied to the step's action(s).
+This means steps that run concurrently will start with the same set of properties.
+At the completion of each step, any changes made to the project and/or environment properties by the action, are reflected in a [JSON Patch](http://jsonpatch.com/) applicable to the relevant source properties.
+The JSON Patch(es) are returned from the step runner to the OpsChain API and applied to the current state of the database properties.
+It is up to the action developer to ensure any changes made to properties by concurrent steps are compatible with each other.

-_OpsChain recommends that you do not modify properties from within parallel steps.
-However, if this is a requirement of your change, ensuring the modifications apply to unrelated sections of the OpsChain properties will mitigate the risk.
-The following sections describe various types of properties changes and the possible errors you may encounter._
+_Note: OpsChain recommends that you do not modify properties from within concurrent steps.
+However, if this is a requirement, ensuring the modifications apply to unrelated sections of the OpsChain properties will mitigate the risk.
+The following sections describe various types of properties changes and the possible errors you may encounter.
+For simplicity, the examples all show concurrent steps created within a single change using the `:parallel` child step execution strategy.
+Steps executing from changes that have been submitted concurrently can run into similar limitations._

 ##### Modifying different properties

-Using a JSONPatch to apply changes made by actions to the OpsChain properties ensures parallel steps can modify independent properties successfully.
+Using a JSON Patch to apply changes made by actions to the OpsChain properties ensures concurrent steps can modify independent properties successfully.
 For example:

 ```ruby
 # Sets up an initial set of values for the OpsChain project properties, then calls the foo and bar child actions in parallel